burgr033/nvim-config/README.md

 # my neovim config powered by AstroNvim
+## Summary
+Astronvim is a neovim distribution.
+My neovim config is 99.9% Astronvim with one exception.
+All other customizations were made in the `lua/user/` directory.
+I use neovim for working on ansible, bash and powershell scripts, and some light python development.
 ## Install
 ### Windows
 *I use scoop as package manager under windows.
 It easily installs all we need for AstroNvim also I use zig as a compiler for treesitter modules, because gcc + mingw as issues on windows.*